 Q. How long will it take to complete the swap?
 How long do I have to submit the form?

 A. This depends on the number of swap requests received, as well as whether or not there are eligible swap partners in the pool.
-The link to the course swap request form will be posted to the bottom of this page when available.
+The Ross Registrar's Office will be processing swaps throughout the summer.
+Updates to the swap request form and new responses will be accepted until 4:00 p.m. on Monday, August 24, 2020.

 Q. What should I do if I have a documented disability, intercollegiate athletic obligation, official University or religious obligation, or a required course for my dual degree that conflicts with a core class?